 What problem are we solving?

 What is broken, slow, risky, or frustrating about the current situation?
-What is specifically happening today that should not be, or not happening that should be?
+What is specifically happening today that shouldn't be, or not happening that should be?

 Example: The current paper checklist is frequently incomplete, lost, or illegible.
 Supervisors spend 20 to 30 minutes per week tracking down missing forms.
 Audit preparation requires manual compilation of 3 months of paper records.